All Episodes

 Well, fine, you're giving yours up, but the libs aren't giving theirs up.

-The Libs don't give up their idiot.
+The libs don't give up their ideology.

-I say, come on, Governor, you know these people, you've known liberals all your life.
+I say, come on, Governor, you know these people.

 Liberal ideology is what governs their lives.